misrasaurabh1/aviary/packages/hotpotqa/README.md

 # aviary.hotpotqa

-HotPotQA environment implemented with aviary.
+HotPotQA environment implemented with aviary, allowing agents to perform multi-hop question answering on the HotPotQA dataset.

 ## References